mauricioabreu/golings/README.md

 ## Doing exercises

-First, clone this repository
+All the exercises can be found in the directory `golings/exercises/<topic>`.
+For every topic there is an additional README file with some resources to get you started on the topic.
+We really recommend that you have a look at them before you start.

+Now you have the task to fix all the programs.
+Some of them don't compile, and you need to fix them.
+Some of them compile, but have tests and you need to write some code to have them all green (these are the `compile` and `test` modes).

+Clone the repository:

 ```sh
 git clone git@github.com:mauricioabreu/golings.git
 ```

-All the exercises can be found in the directory `golings/exercises/<topic>`.

 To run the next pending exercise: